Caddy proxy

 Ports

 During installation user must configure two new port to use with Caddy.
 Caddy itself requires two ports, one communication port to handle all the traffic, and second port for administration API.
 Only the communication port must be publicly available.
 The administration API of Caddy server, must be protected by suitable firewall rules.
-Manta Data Lineage recommends the port numbers 8888 (communication port) and 8889 (administration API port) as the defaults.
+Automatic Data Lineage recommends the port numbers 8888 (communication port) and 8889 (administration API port) as the defaults.
 If you choose port numbers higher than 1024, then Caddy can and should run without root privileges (ports below 1024, are restricted on Linux).

 HTTPS

 Caddy has HTTPS management enabled out of the box.
 This means that even without any user intervention all traffic is protected.
-Caddy achieves this by generating its own Certificate Authority (certificate can be found in /data/local/pki/ca.crt
+Caddy achieves this by generating its own Certificate Authority (certificate can be found in /data/local/pki/ca.crt)

 which then signs the actual HTTPS certificated deployed.

 To deploy custom certificates, reference them in the Caddy configuration file.
-In ${mantaflow}/caddy/conf/Caddyfile
+In ${mantaflow}/caddy/conf/Caddyfile find a line starting with

 # tls <cert file> <key file>